abeidahmed/haddi/README.md

 ## Issues

-Currently you may need to restart the server `rackup -Ilib demo/config.ru` to see your changes every time to change a file.
+You may need to restart the server `rackup -Ilib demo/config.ru` to see your changes every time you change a file.

 ## License